ESCO (ESE)

 Competitors offering similar products include Teledyne (NYSE:TDY), Parker-Hannifin (NYSE:PH), and Ametek (NYSE:AME).

-A company’s long-term sales performance is one signal of its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, ESCO’s 7.6% annualized revenue growth over the last five years was decent.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Over the last five years, ESCO grew its sales at a solid 9.7% compounded annual growth rate.
+Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-ESCO’s annualized revenue growth of 8.5% over the last two years aligns with its five-year trend, suggesting its demand was stable.
+ESCO’s annualized revenue growth of 10.2% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+ESCO Year-On-Year Revenue Growth

 6. Gross Margin & Pricing Power

 ESCO’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 38.9% gross margin over the last five years.
-Said differently, roughly $38.90 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an excellent 39.6% gross margin over the last five years.
+That means ESCO only paid its suppliers $60.43 for every $100 in revenue.
+ESCO Trailing 12-Month Gross Margin

 7. Operating Margin

-This quarter, ESCO generated an operating profit margin of 16.1%, up 2.8 percentage points year on year.
-The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, ESCO generated an operating margin profit margin of 18.3%, up 1.1 percentage points year on year.
+Since its gross margin expanded more than its operating margin, we can infer that leverage on its cost of sales was the primary driver behind the recently higher efficiency.

 8. Earnings Per Share